“Not that I speak in regard to need, for I have learned in whatever state I am, to be content”

 “in whatever state I am”

 Paul was going through a mighty thin time.
 No matter what circumstance Paul faced, under any contingency, he was content.
-In this case, Paul stood in need of food, clothing, and blankets.
+In this case, Paul needed food, clothing, and blankets.
 Even in this dire situation, he was independent of these things to fill his sense of satisfaction.

-If we fill a bottle with coffee, we cannot fill it with milk at the same time.
+If we fill a bottle with coffee, we cannot fill it with milk simultaneously.
 One displaces the other.
 If we fill our lives with material things, we have no room for Jesus Christ.
 If we make riches our central goal, we cannot find satisfaction that comes from Jesus Christ.